Neo23x0/Loki/README.md

 Twitter
 @MalwrSignatures

-If you are interested in a corporate solution for APT scanning, check: http://www.bsk-consulting.de/apt-scanner-thor/
+If you are interested in a corporate solution for APT scanning, check out Loki's big brother THOR: http://www.bsk-consulting.de/apt-scanner-thor/

-## Antivirus - False Positives
+# Antivirus - False Positives

 The compiled scanner may be detected by antivirus engines.
 This may be caused by the fact that the scanner is a compiled python script that implement some file system and process scanning features that are also used in compiled malware code.